mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 ### OpenShift vs other Kubernetes distributions

 You may notice in my example above that I have used `fauria/vsftp` as the container image for my FTP server.
-This will work in a regular K8s distro (I've used AKS in my PoC) but in OpenShift you will have to do some extra things to make this work.
+This will work in a regular K8s distro (I've used AKS in my PoC).
+OpenShift will require additional resources, such as a Security Context Constraint (SCC), so I have not documented this here.
+Perhaps in a future article.

 ### Conclusion